GenRubiio/boombang-html5/web/README.md

 ## SonarQube:

-### Locally with the basetis repository with docker:
+### Locally with the boomania repository with docker:
 #### https://git.basetis.com/devops/sonarqube

 ```